spring-projects-experimental/spring-grpc/README.md

 You should follow the steps in each of the following section according to your needs.

 **📌 NOTE**\
-Spring gRPC supports Spring Boot 3.4.x
+Spring gRPC supports Spring Boot 3.4.x and 3.5.x

 ### Add Milestone and Snapshot Repositories